If you’ve been following this blog for a while you’ll know that I’m a complete sucker for original features.

 Then there was just a bit of painting left to do!
 We always use the same tried and tested technique for painting which is basically sand, clean, prime, sand, clean, paint, sand, clean, paint & sand.
 Yep, there’s a lot of sanding involved even when painting!

-I have to admit that I already loved the colour of the primer (we used Farrow & Ball dark tones primer for wood) that I was very tempted to leave it but in the end, I decided that the antique fridge had to match the rest of the kitchen so I painted it with Farrow & Ball Railings.
+I have to admit that I already loved the colour of the primer (we used Farrow & Ball dark tones primer for wood which was kindly gifted to us by Farrow & Ball for a previous collaboration) that I was very tempted to leave it but in the end, I decided that the antique fridge had to match the rest of the kitchen so I painted it with Farrow & Ball Railings (gifted as part of a previous collaboration).

 And, under all of the old paint layers, we even discovered these beautiful original brass key plates because after a bit of stripping they turned from this…